DeMaCS-UNICAL/BrainyBot/README.md

-# TappingBot
+# BrainyBot

-The TappingBot projects features a full-stack architecture currently capable of playing the Candy Crush Saga videogame using a real robotic arm tapping on a mobile screen.
+The BrainyBot project features a full-stack architecture currently capable of playing the Candy Crush Saga videogame using a real robotic arm tapping on a mobile screen.
 Based on the great TapsterBot design from Jason Huggins
 (https://github.com/tapsterbot/tapsterbot , https://tapster.io/)

 - **Authors**: Giovambattista Ianni, Mario Avolio.